vmware-archive/terraforming-gcp/README.md

 #### ERT
 - ert_sql_db_host: *(optional)* The host the user can connect from.
 Can be an IP address.
 Changing this forces a new resource to be created.

+## Elastic Runtime Cloud Controller's Google Cloud Storage Buckets (optional)
+- create_gcs_buckets: *(optional)* When set to "false", buckets will not be created for Elastic Runtime Cloud Controller.
+Defaults to "true".

 ## Running

 Note: please make sure you have created the `terraform.tfvars` file above as mentioned.